x35gaming/Apple-Music-Pincher/README.md

 # Apple-Music-Pincher: Record iTunes songs on the fly
+*Note: if this program acts weirdly, or this README seems incoherent, blame the AI that wrote it...*

 Tired of DRM restrictions preventing you from saving your favorite iTunes tracks?
 Apple-Music-Pincher cracks the code (sort of) by playing and then recording your music, ensuring you have a high-quality, DRM-free copy in no time.

 This Python script is a lifesaver for music lovers who: